qunitjs/qtap/ARCHITECTURE.md

 * **Page-side script injection**.
 The HTML file is modified to include an inline script that subscribes to `console.log` and other events, and beacons to our command-line process.
 More details at [QTap Internal: Client send](#qtap-internal-client-send).

-  This means browser can be launched by any means, pointed at a URL, and then forgotten about until we shut it down.
+  This means browser can be started by any means, pointed at a URL, and then forgotten about until we shut it down.
 It requires no control over the browser process.
 And the requirements for someone writing a browser launcher, is thus merely to open a single URL.
 More details at [QTap API: Browser launcher](#qtap-internal-client-send).

 ## QTap API: Browser launcher

-Each browser is implemented as a single async function that launches the browser.
+Each browser is implemented as a single async function that opens the browser.
 The function is called with all required information and services.
 The [injected](https://en.wikipedia.org/wiki/Dependency_injection) parameters include a URL, an abort signal, and a logger function.

 The function is expected to run as long as the browser is running, with the returned Promise representing the browser process.
 If the browser exits for any reason, you may run any cleanup and then return.
 If the browser fails or crashes for any reason, this can be conveyed by throwing an error (or rejecting a Promise) from your async function.